kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Focus on Quality

-**Glow's gentle reminder**: *"It's better to do one thing really well than to do many things poorly.
-Quality creates lasting value."*
+**Trish's gentle reminder**: *"It's better to do one thing really well than to do many things poorly!
+Quality creates lasting value.
+Let's make sure everything we create is absolutely beautiful!"*

 - **Take time** to do your best work
 - **Get feedback** from others before finalizing